Milkshiift/GoofCord/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-[Replace everything in square brackets with needed information, and remove this]
+[Replace the square brackets with needed information, and remove this]

 ### Description
 [Provide a brief description of the bug you encountered]